Skip to main content

 One of the main advantages of NS&I, however, is that funds are backed by HM Treasury, so your money has 100% security.

-Other banks and building societies are covered by the Financial Services Compensation Scheme (FSCS), but only up to £85,000 per person, per institution (meaning some brands share protection).
+Other banks and building societies are covered by the Financial Services Compensation Scheme (FSCS), up to £120,000 per person, per institution (meaning some brands share protection).